 Having a law is the first step to creating an accessible Canada.
 The next step is to create Accessibility Standards.
 Accessibility Standards are rules that help organizations find and remove barriers.
-The federal government has given funding to community groups to help them with this work.
+The federal government gave funding to community groups to help them with this work.
+For the past 3 years, Inclusion Canada, People First of Canada and the Canadian Institute for Citizenship and Inclusion have been researching employment barriers and the needs of people with intellectual disabilities.
+We’re excited to share what we’ve learned with the Government of Canada and with you!